 “When I started counting my blessings, my whole life turned around.” — Willie Nelson

 When you are truly grateful and thank people in your life for the things that they do, you send good vibes out into the world.

-Gratitude not only shifts our mental focus, when we have gratitude, we sleep better, eat better, and we are generally more healthy.
+Gratitude not only shifts our mental focus when we have gratitude, but we also sleep better, eat better, and we are generally more healthy.

 Inhale Love, Exhale Gratitude.